bsmbs/puya-dl/README.md

 # puya-dl

-Short Python script (with GUI) for batch downloading PuyaSubs releases
+Simple app written in Python for batch downloading PuyaSubs releases.

 Doesn't work with shows longer than 75 episodes because I'm too lazy to implement it properly.

 ## Requirements
 * Python 3... a new version I guess
+* Qt 6
 * `xdg-open` (doesn't work on Windows for now)
 * a BitTorrent client